marcocantugea/zerohttpserver/README.md

 # Controllers

-You can use controllers for process the request. the controllers are defined in **App\Controllers**, this controllers use a base abstract class called **controller**
+You can use controllers to process the request. the controllers are defined in **App\Controllers**.
+These controllers, use a base abstract class called **controller**

-Example of controler.
+Example.

 ```php
 <?php